anamulislamshamim/dynamic_sharding_using_consistent_hashing/README.md

 2. **Shard placement:** Each shard gets placed on the circle at multiple points (called **virtual nodes**) to balance load.
 3. **Key placement:** A key is hashed and mapped clockwise to the nearest shard.
 4. **Minimal rehashing:** When a shard is added/removed, only nearby keys move, not all keys.
-5. **virtual nodes minimize key shifting and balance load
+5. **virtual nodes:** minimize key shifting and balance load
-6. **Also, we can implement replication for high availability, distribute read and write (Instead of store data one shart we can store multiple shard clockwise.).
+6. **Replication:** Also, we can implement replication for high availability, distribute read and write (Instead of store data one shart we can store multiple shard clockwise.).

 ---